-We collect and process your personal data in accordance with all applicable data protection laws and regulations, including, without limitation, the General Data Protection Regulation (EU) 2016/679 of 27 April 2016 (“GDPR“), as well as the laws, orders and guidelines issued by the competent data protection authorities, as applicable (the “Data Protection Laws“).
+We collect and process your personal data in accordance with all applicable data protection laws and regulations, including, without limitation, the General Data Protection Regulation (EU) 2016/679 of 27 April 2016 (“GDPR“), the Data Protection Act, as well as the laws, orders and guidelines issued by the competent data protection authorities, as applicable (the “Data Protection Laws“).

 This Notice applies to Personal Information related to physical persons within these categories:

 Specific sections of this Notice are dedicated to a single category of Data Subject where expressly indicated.

 This Notice may need to be modified from time to time as necessary in the future to reflect changes in circumstances.
 We shall provide Data Subjects with a new version when any substantial updates are made.
 The Data Subjects can access the most recent version at any time by visiting the Company Website, or by contacting the Company at the address or contact details indicated in the Notice.

 When visiting and using the Website for information purposes only, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server, which are technically necessary for us to display our website to you and to guarantee stability and security.

 We transfer the collected data to the relevant internal departments for processing and to other affiliated companies within the Mindray Group or to external service providers, contractors (e.g. hosting, content management system) in accordance with the purposes required (for displaying the website and setting up its content).